Sustainable Design Ideas for Your Small Garden

 4 – Choose eco-friendly plants.

 In an eco-friendly small garden, the best plants provide both food and shelter, creating ideal habitats for local wildlife.
-Berry producing plans such as hawthorn, attract birds and insects, whilst lavender attracts bees.
+Berry producing plants such as hawthorn, attract birds and insects, whilst lavender attracts bees.
 Hedges are better than walls and fences since they’re great nesting sites and allow hedgehogs into the garden.
 If you’re keen to attract nectar-feeding wildlife, choose open-faced flowers such as echinacea and buddleia.
 Climbers are also a rich source of nectar in the autumn and winter months when there’s little food around.

 It’s amazing what we already have at our disposal to control pests and help plants to grow in a small garden.
 Handmade natural garlic, elder and rhubarb leaf sprays can control pests, as can growing dill and fennel.
 Adding little boxes to encourage nesting birds will also stay on top of caterpillars.
 When it comes to protecting plants, onions and chives grown around roses combat black spot disease, carrots and leeks grown together repel garden pests and scattered pine seeds prevent weeds!